syncfusion-content/windowsforms-docs/WindowsForms/DocIo/FAQ-Section/Migration-from-Microsoft-Office-Automation-to-Essential-DocIO.md

 {%endhighlight%}

-_Note: For more information on adding watermarks to a Word document using DocIO, refer to the online documentation link:_
+N> For more information on adding watermarks to a Word document using DocIO, refer to the online documentation link:

 <http://docs.syncfusion.com/windowsforms/docio/working-with-word-documents#working-with-watermarks>